The Classic Mistakes – Part 1

 To determine whether a plant is a good option or not is mostly about the zone rating.
-Zone two plants are pretty easy care and good options for South-East Manitoba.
-Zone three needs some protection but can do well.
-Zone four is very complicated and requires knowledgeable care.
-Zone 5 and under have next to no chance of survival.
+Zone 2 plants are pretty easy care and good options for Southeast Manitoba.
+Zone 3 needs some protection but can do well.
+Zone 4 is very complicated and requires knowledgeable care.
+Zone 5 and over have next to no chance of survival.
 These are the varieties that simply should not be sold in Manitoba.

 Tree-form roses are another one of those beautiful unique options that adds a lot of personality and style to a flower garden.
-However you are better off planting a top-graft Lilac or perhaps Hydrangea.
-Both are rated zone 3 and would need shelter from North wind, but they will survive much longer than the zone 5 tree-form Rose.
+However you are better off planting a top-graft lilac or perhaps a hydrangea.
+Both are rated zone 3 and would need shelter from north wind, but they will survive much longer than the Zone 5 tree-form rose.

 Ivory Silk Tree-Lilac is a tricky one because it was developed in Ontario.
 Therefore you would think it is safe for our use.
-But alas it was developed in southern Ontario where they can also grow peaches and Sweet Cherries.
+But alas it was developed in southern Ontario where they can also grow peaches and sweet cherries.
 If you want a Lilac Tree I recommend getting the generic original.
 Standard Japanese Lilacs do not have the refined form of the Ivory Silk selection, but they do have a better cold tolerance and less trouble with frost cracking on the trunk.
-Another replacement option would be Starlite or Spring Snow Flowering Crab Apples.
-They grow the same size, better shape, zone 2, and the Spring Snow is fruitless.
+Another replacement option would be Starlite or Spring Snow Flowering Crabapples.
+They grow the same size, better shape, have Zone 2 hardiness, and the Spring Snow is fruitless.
 Starlite produces fruit that it holds onto all winter and is eaten by birds and wild life.